 Videos, same as any other type of content, must be aligned to customer’s needs so the customer chooses to watch it – and the more personalized the video, the better.
 Customers point out that the most preferred length of business videos are between 3-5 minutes (47% of surveyed executives).
 36% of them prefer shorter videos: between 1-3 minutes.
 You may think it’s not enough but according to Forrester analytic, James L. McQuivey, one minute of video is worth 1,8 million words…

 But let’s widen the picture.
-Video is not only about posting on YouTube or advertising on a company’s website any more.
+Video is not only about posting on YouTube or advertising on a company’s website anymore.
 Today’s digital tools allow for fast and effective video communication with clients but many ask if it’s necessary or how it works.
 For example, to fulfill growing Pharma customer demands and build a strong relationship, representative or KOL can send a short video.

 The most important advantage of such videos is they seem natural and that customers can see the sender’s body language, so the communication seems to be more personal – and that’s the crucial factor in the era of relationship marketing.

-Let’s follow some statistics: The average open rate for email in pharma industry is 19% [source].
-Adding a video to the email can cause boost of click-through rates even by 200% – and customers who have viewed the video are 1.7 times more likely to buy the product than customers who haven’t.
+Let’s follow some statistics: The average open rate for an email in the pharma industry is 19% [source].
+Adding a video to the email can cause a boost of click-through rates even by 200% – and customers who have viewed the video are 1.7 times more likely to buy the product than customers who haven’t.
 But the email channel is very cluttered and engagement is poor.
 Companies should focus on solutions increasing open rate and engagement.

 A great example of a tool allowing for 1-1 video communication between the representative and customer is Highp, powered by Connectmedica.
-Highp is a business video messaging system which combines videos with other components, such as images, hyperlinks, presentations, Call To Action, etc., sent through texts and emails.
-Using the SMS channel is a great advantage – not only is it less cluttered than email, it’s more personal as well.
+Highp is a business video messaging system that combines videos with other components, such as images, hyperlinks, presentations, Call To Action, etc., sent through texts and emails.
+Using the SMS channel is a great advantage – not only is it less cluttered than email, but it’s also more personal as well.